 What’s the deal with Vitamin C for Immunity?

 Vitamin C, or ascorbic acid, is a water-soluble vitamin known for its role as an antioxidant and immune system support.
-It’s an essential micronutrient; your body cannot make Vitamin C, so it must come from foods you consume and supplements you take daily.
+It’s an essential micronutrient.
+This means your body cannot make it, so you must get vitamin C from foods you consume and supplements you take daily.
 Vitamin C is needed for growth and repair of tissues all over the body.
-It maintains healthy skin and promotes healthy aging.
-Vitamin C also helps heal your wounds, repair and maintain healthy skeletal system, and prevents or delays the onset certain cancers and heart disease.
-Vitamin C is a necessary component of your daily routine.
+It maintains healthy skin and promotes healthy aging, helps heal your wounds, repair and maintain healthy skeletal system, and prevents or delays the onset certain cancers and heart disease.
+This vitamin is part of your daily 30, and should be a component of your daily routine.

 Vitamin C in Foods